droqen/23-08Blue/02_packgames/maze_plan/README.md

 [working on this now]

 * I spent an hour or so on this.
 It looks and feels good, let's move on soon.

+* I spent 10-20 minutes cleaning up the project a little.

+## Raycast movement - can it possibly feel good, or will it feel awkward and weird...?
+Let's find out.